geode-sdk/docs/mods/guidelines.md

 These are the guidelines for mods published on the [mods index](https://geode-sdk.org/mods). **All mods on the index are required to follow these rules.**

 It is the responsibility of both the mod developer and the [person who verifies the mod](/mods/publishing#who-can-approve-mods) to make sure the mod abides by the rules.
-If a mod is mistakingly approved, or it receives an update the breaks the rules, **they may be applied retroactively**.
+If a mod is mistakingly approved, or it receives an update that breaks the rules, **they may be applied retroactively**.
+Mods that are found to break the rules due to accidents (or that accidentally start breaking the rules due to external circumstances such as a GD update) may be temporarily delisted until the issues are fixed.

 ## Ban rules

 A mod found breaking any of these rules will be rejected unconditionally from the index, as well as very likely leading to a total and permanent ban from posting on the index and a removal of all existing mods on the index.

  * The mod contains **malware**.
-This means any code with the purpose of causing harm to someone or something
+This means any code with the intent purpose of causing harm or any other unwilling negative effects to someone or something.
  * The mod **collects user data without consent**.
 Collecting data locally for the purpose of statistics is fine, but all sort of online data collection must be unambiguously explicit and able to be opted out of.
  * The mod is **stolen**.
-This means that it consists fully or nearly fully of the original code of another person with credit explicitly erased
+This means that it consists fully or nearly fully of the original code of another person with credit explicitly erased.

-Please note that a mod purposefully altering the experience of specific users (such as making gameplay unplayable) and mods harrassing specific people and/or their work **is considered malware**, regardless of the users in question, unless those users have personally consented to it.
+Please note that a mod purposefully altering the experience of specific users (such as making gameplay unplayable) and mods harrassing specific people and/or their work **is considered malware**, **regardless of the users in question**, unless those users have personally consented to it.
 This specific form of malware is unlikely to lead to an index-wide ban and will just get the mod delisted, though that depends on the gravity of the situation.

 ## Other rules

-> :information_source: As a TL;DR; the rule of thumb for whether something is allowed on the index is **compatability**.
+> :information_source: As a TL;DR; the rule of thumb for whether something is allowed on the index is **compatibility**.
 If the mod is or might be incompatible with other mods that it *should* be compatible with, that is usually grounds for a rejection.

-Repeated attemptation of breaking these rules can result in an **index-wide ban**.
+Repeated attempts at breaking these rules can result in an **index-wide ban**.
 Try to make sure that your mod abides by the guidelines.
 You can contact the index staff if you have any questions about your specific case.

 A mod found breaking any of these rules will be **rejected unconditionally** from the index.

  * The mod contains **false information** about what it does
- * The mod does not use Geode's provided systems for hooking and patching, resulting in almost guaranteed **mod incompatability**
+ * The mod does not use Geode's provided systems for interfacing with GD (such as hooking and patching), resulting in almost guaranteed **mod incompatibility**
  * The mod introduces **severe security vulnerabilities** like RCE
  * The mod features **explicit content and/or profanity**.
 Note that the source code having comments, variable names, etc. containing profanity is fine, as long as they aren't visible to the end user
  * The mod **does not have appropriate metadata**.
 All mods on the Index must have a proper name, description, icon, and tags, [including jokes](#joke-mods)
  * The mod **removes Vanilla features** for no good reason
- * The mod **installs other mods from outside the Geode index**.
-You are not allowed to run any arbitary code downloaded off the internet.
+ * The mod **installs and runs arbitary code**.
+You are not allowed to install other mods from outside the Geode index.
 There are two exceptions to this rule: mods that introduce some sort of scripting system that runs *sandboxed* arbitary code, and mods installing additional paid features as a runtime library.
 Do note that for the purposes of verification, the code for all of those paid features must be included, including the code used to load them.

 A mod found breaking any of these rules will likely be rejected, although depending on the situation, they could also still be approved.

- * The mod **breaks other mods** for no good reason
+ * The mod **is incompatible with other mods for no good reason**.
+Note that mods can be fundamentally incompatible (such as two different texture pack managers)
- * The mod has several common **game-breaking bugs** that haven't been fixed despite reports
+ * The mod **crashes the game** due to preventible issues
  * The mod **doesn't do anything meaningful**.
 Note that joke mods can be considered meaningful; see [our policy on them](#joke-mods)

 A mod found breaking any of these rules will likely still be approved, although constant and/or prolific breaking can result in a rejection.